Elliot3/GetAndClean_CourseProject/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-The set of variables that were estimated (and kept for this assignment) from these signals are:
+As it relates to this exercise, the following variables were estimated from the previously discussed signals.

 * mean(): Mean value
 * std(): Standard deviation